 If you have your own boat, you are allowed to visit the island and use the mooring balls that are near some of the beaches.
 But to venture onto the beach past the high-tide line requires a 1-day visitor’s permit from the DRNA.

 Most people don’t have their own powerboat.
 If you fall into that category, you will have charter a boat to take you to Mona Island.
 There are a few companies that provide that service, but they are expensive.

 The most reasonable option is to go with an excursion operator that schedules a trip, arranges the boat, and then gets a group of adventurous folks together to share the expense.
 There are a few companies that provide this service.
-We recently (August 2015) used Mona Island Tours for our trip to the island.
+We have used Mona Island Tours for our trips to the island.
 Other companies include Acampa, and occasionally the Puerto Rico Chapter of the Sierra Club.

 Camping is allowed from May through November and hunting (to control the population on non-indigenous goats and pigs) is allowed from December through April.
 Permits are required to set foot onto the island above the high-tide mark — either a camping permit (maximum of 3 days), a 1-day visitor’s permit, or a hunting/camping permit.
 Permits must be obtained before arriving on Mona from the DRNA (you can get more info by calling 787-999-2200 ext 2100, Spanish only).